aloktiwarii-10/VideoStabilizer/README.md

 🧰 Features

 ✅ Stabilizes shaky video footage using motion estimation and smoothing
-✅ GUI built with PyQt5 for ease of use
 ✅ Input support for most common video formats (e.g., .mp4, .avi)
 ✅ Real-time progress display
 ✅ Supports batch processing